simonstey/ComCrypt/README.md

-# HDT-Crypt
-Keep it ComCrypt: Efficient Compression and Encryption of RDF Datasets
+# HDT-Crypt: Efficient Compression and Encryption of RDF Datasets

-# Introduction
+## Introduction

 The publication and interchange of RDF datasets online has experienced significant growth in recent years, promoted by different but complementary efforts, such as Linked Open Data, the Web of Things and RDF stream processing systems.